Journalists have a vested interest in ignorance.” – George Bernard Shaw

 There are seven of these icons by “St. Luke” scattered around the world.
 The most famous one hangs in the Basilica of Santa Maria Maggiore in Rome, which was built by Pope Sixtus III in 432 C.E. after he had demolished the Temple of Cybele on the Esquiline Hill.

 The cross as a symbol of Christianity did not come into popular use until the 3rd century.
-There are two reasons for this: first, early Christians were practising Jews and the cross was an abhorant symbol of torture and death, and second, the cross was already used as a religious symbol by adherents of the Greek cult of Orpheus.
-It is from the Orphics that the Christians borrowed the cross in the 3-4th centuries.
+There are two reasons for this: first, early Christians were practising Jews and the cross was an abhorrent symbol of torture and death, and second, the cross was already used as a religious symbol by adherents of various Pagan cults throughout West Asia and Greece.
+It is argued by some scholars that the Christians borrowed the cross from the Orphics in the 3-4th centuries.
 But in fact it did not gain popularity as a Christian symbol till some centuries later.

 Minucius Felix, the 3rd century Christian apologist, wrote: “We assuredly see the sign of a cross naturally, in the ship when it is carried along with swelling sails, when it glides forward with expanded oars; and when the military yoke is lifted up it is the sign of a cross; and when a man adores God with a pure mind, with arms outstretched.
 Thus the sign of the cross either is sustained by a natural reason or your own religion is formed with respect to it.”